LillianWong/foam/tutorial/phonecat/8-appendix.md

 console.log(o2.bar);        // 'def'
 console.log(o1.bar);        // 'def'
 {% endhighlight %}

+To make an UI component update every time some property changes:

+{% highlight js %}
+this.add(obj.prop$)
+{% endhighlight %}

+To create a listener function on some properties:

+{% highlight js %}
+obj.slot(function[, slots])
+{% endhighlight %}
+- `object` is the object this property belongs to.
+It serves as `this`, effectively.
+- `slots` are the properties that the return value depends on.

 This makes it convenient to eg. bind a view to a property from a larger class.